-The Switch from LOTO to LOTOTO
+The Switch from the LOTO System to LOTOTO

 LOTO was developed into LOTOTO after a major accident that resulted in numerous fatalities as a result of a faulty control system.
 While LOTO was followed in this instance, the system was not “tried out”.